 This is an exam clash—multiple examinations scheduled on the same day at the same time.
 Your typical starting point is your instructor, but rules vary a bit by term.

-UBC Calendar on Exam Clashes
+UBC Student Services on Exam Policies

 What if I have too many exams scheduled in one day?